yeetree/AsciiGL/README.md

 AsciiGLContext.primitives.circle(x, y, r) --- Draws a circle at (x, y) with a radius of w.
 Outline is stroke character, and is filled with fill character.

 AsciiGLContext.primitives.text(x, y, string) --- Draws string at (x, y)

+AsciiGLContext.input.getKey(code) --- Checks if key (KeyboardEvent Code) is down.

+AsciiGLContext.input.onkeydown() --- Called on keydown.
+Meant to be redefined by user.

+AsciiGLContext.input.onkeyup() --- Called on keyup.
+Meant to be redefined by user.